5 Signs Bad Church Governance Is Stifling Your Growth and Mission

 When I began in leadership, the three small churches had a total attendance of 45 people (adding all three together), but had 18 elders (I’m not making this up).

-The average age of the eldership was about 70, and they had all presided over churches that had been stuck for decades.
-There were some great people on the board.
-And there were a few who were not ideally suited for leadership.
+The average age of the elders was about 70, and they had all presided over churches that had been stuck for decades.
+There were some great people on the board, and there were a few who were not ideally suited for leadership.

 You have to start cultivating a relationship with the people you have in leadership before you can work with the people you want in leadership.

-If there are toxic board members, you can deal with that.
-And over time you can build a better board.
+If there are toxic church or board members, you can deal with them and, over time, build a better board.

 But if you hate your board after 3 years of leadership, it’s not your board’s fault, it’s yours.